 For example, you can stick to the ideal professional resume summary length of about five to seven bullet points, and then just use an addendum to elaborate on other achievements.

 How to Shorten Your Resume by Tailoring It to Your Target Job

-How long should your resume be?
-While the perfect resume length depends on your experience and the type of job you're applying to, it's helpful to keep your resume as concise and to the point as possible.
+How long should a resume be?
+While the perfect professional resume length depends on your experience and the type of job you're applying to, it's helpful to keep your resume as concise and to the point as possible.
 Let's look at how to focus your resume by removing what's not absolutely necessary.